Mimic offers dozens of features to assist you in producing movies. Following are some of the key features.

 Mimic movie files are XML-based.
 This means that they can be opened and modified with third-party XML tools.

 Mimic is fully Unicode capable, making it possible to handle the entire world's Unicode language characters.
-This includes English, French, German, Japanese, Chinese, Arabic, Persian, Hebrew, double-byte languages, and more.
+This includes English, French, German, Japanese, Chinese, Arabic, Persian, Hebrew, multi-byte languages, and more.

 Following are some key features of the Mimic user interface.